AzuObs/windfury/README.md

 #### AWS S3 Deployment

 To be able to deploy with `windfury build --deploy` you need to specify the `AWS_ACCESS_KEY_ID` (your AWS access key ID) and `AWS_SECRET_ACCESS_KEY` (your AWS secret access key) environment variables.
 If not, Windfury can't authenticate itself with your AWS account.
+A third environment variable, `DEPLOY_TO`, is mandatory to tell Windfury on which bucket to deploy.

 #### Internationalization